kenjennings/Atari-Breakout76/README01AssetEstimation.md

 ![Game Screen Overscan](Breakout_bw_startup_overscan_plus_ball.png?raw=true "Game Screen Overscan")

 The emulator blurs and blends its pixels to simulate the output of the CRT.
 This makes it difficult to determine the real start and end positions of the Breakout game "pixels".
 Also, the Breakout vertical aspect is very tall; far greater than the Atari's display intended for NTSC color television.
-Therefore, due to the vague nature of Breakout's "pixels" versus the approximation of an Atari NTSC-based pixel all discussion of object sizes in terms of "pixel" dimensions are implicitly qualified with "appears to be", "looks like", or "is a guess pulled out of thin air."
+Therefore, due to the vague nature of the Breakout emulator's pixels versus the approximation of an Atari NTSC-based pixel all discussion of object sizes in terms of "pixel" dimensions are implicitly qualified with "appears to be", "looks like", or "is a guess pulled out of thin air."

 So, then how to make that approximation acceptably reasonable?
 Designing the graphics assets is a matter of measuring the sizes for objects in the Breakout emulator screen grab and scaling this to fit within the Atari display geometry.